-- a.
-ENG176 English Composition I or BUS136 Professional English or ENG135 Writing for the Workplace - b.
+a.
+ENG176 English Composition I\ or ENG135 Writing for the Workplace b.
 COM131 Speech Communications or COM231 Public Speaking a.
-MTH 126 Tech Math II or higher a.
-BUS177/SOC178 Human Relations or one course of at least three credit hours from one of the following disciplines: Sociology, political science, psychology, social sciences, or economics a.
-HPR101 Concepts of Physical Health 2 cr. hrs.
+MTH 126 Tech Math II\ or higher a.
+BUS177/SOC178 Human Relations or one course of at least three credit hours from one of the following disciplines: Sociology, political science, psychology, social sciences, or economics